History of the Jews in Algeria: French Algeria

-French anti-Semitism set down strong roots among the expatriate French community in Algeria, where every municipal council was controlled by anti-Semites, and newspapers were rife with xenophobic attacks on the local Jewish communities.
-In Algiers when Émile Zola was brought to trial for his defense in an 1898 open letter, J'Accuse…!, of Alfred Dreyfus, over 158 Jewish owned shops were looted and burned and two Jews were killed, while the army stood by and refused to intervene.
+French antisemitism set down strong roots among the expatriate French community in Algeria, where every municipal council was controlled by anti-Semites, and newspapers were rife with xenophobic attacks on the local Jewish communities.
+Much of this was encouraged by the French colonial administration, in particular by the militant antisemitic Max Régis.
+In Algiers when Émile Zola was brought to trial for his defense in an 1898 open letter, J'Accuse…!, of Alfred Dreyfus, sympathy for whom was widespread in the Arabic press, over 158 Jewish owned shops were looted and burned and two Jews were killed, while the army stood by and refused to intervene (see 1898 Algerian riots).
+Hannah Arendt was to comment later that,'that pogroms against Jews in Algeria were carried out not, as it was claimed, by “‘backward Arabs’” but by “thoroughly sophisticated officers of the French colonial administration” and by the mayor of Algiers, Max Régis.'

 Under French rule, some Muslim anti-Jewish riots still occurred, as in 1897 in Oran.

+In the late 19th century and during the 1930s, mayors elected on anti-Jewish agendas sought to disenfranchise Jewish voters in their municipalities, as seen in Sidi-Bel-Abbès, when they could not directly repeal the Crémieux Decree.
+In these municipalities, Jewish voters were required to provide proof that they or their ancestors had been born in Algeria before 1830.
+Failure to provide such proof was considered attempted fraud and resulted in removal from the electoral rolls.

 In 1931, Jews made up less than 2% of Algeria's total population.
-This population was more represented in the largest cities: Algiers, Constantine and Oran, which each had Jewish populations of over 7%.
-Many smaller cities such as Blida, Tlemcen and Setif also had small Jewish populations.
+This population was more represented in the largest cities: Algiers, Constantine, and Oran, which each had Jewish populations of over 7%.
+Many smaller cities such as Blida, Tlemcen, and Setif also had small Jewish populations.
 By the mid-thirties, François de La Rocque's extremist Croix-de-Feu and, later, the French Social Party movements in Algeria proved active in trying to turn Muslims against Algerian Jews by publishing tracts in Arabic, and were responsible for inciting the 1934 Constantine Pogrom, in which 25 Jews were killed and some 200 stores were pillaged.

+With regard to the scope of Zionism in the upper echelons of Algerian Jewry, the wealthy and influential Jews of Algeria are opposed to Zionism and so far we have not counted on their support".
+They consider that ‘being French first and foremost, they have no interest in the question of Zionism and that they belong here’.